What to Expect During Mediation

 A Calm, Productive Environment

-The first thing to keep in mind about your mediation session is that you will likely be in the room with your spouse.
+The first thing to keep in mind about your divorce mediation session is that you will likely be in the room with your spouse.
 On rare occasions clients opt to retain attorneys during their time with us, and the role of attorneys in the process often means that the two spouses are in separate rooms throughout mediation.
-But you can expect to sit in a room with your spouse and our attorney-mediator.
+But you can expect to sit in a room with your spouse and our divorce attorney-mediator.

-As such, when preparing for mediation it's a good idea to ensure you're mentally ready for such an arrangement.
+As such, when preparing for divorce mediation it’s a good idea to ensure you’re mentally ready for such an arrangement.
 That can be a struggle for clients going through a particularly contentious separation.

 - Your session will likely last around two hours.
 Clients generally require two sessions to reach a complete agreement.

-- Our attorney-mediator will keep track of financial arrangements on a spreadsheet that is projected on a large screen.
+- Our divorce attorney-mediator will keep track of financial arrangements on a spreadsheet that is projected on a large screen.
 We believe in a rigorous, transparent process, and this is a key part of it.

 - It’s important to remember that our attorney-mediators are tasked with representing both parties and finding fair solutions.

-- During your session, you, your spouse and your attorney-mediator will discuss all the relevant issues, be they financial or familial in nature.
+- During your session, you, your spouse and your divorce attorney-mediator will discuss all the relevant issues, be they financial or familial in nature.
 These issues are often sensitive and complicated, but working through them is our goal.

 - After your session, our attorney-mediator will e-mail you a comprehensive summary of what was discussed and decided upon during the session so there is no confusion or disagreement.